michen00/multilingual_speech_valence_classification_datasets/README.md

 To the best of my knowledge, all end-user license agreements for these datasets allow for public or free-use non-commercial access (although some disallow distribution) and there are no requirements for active university affiliation or institutional review board approval.

-Users of this repository may consider a [partial or shallow clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/) since the working directory contains roughly 40 GB (and there may be large artifacts in the commit history).
-See also the [Unified Multilingual Dataset of Emotional Human Utterances](#https://github.com/michen00/unified_multilingual_dataset_of_emotional_human_utterances), which unifies these datasets by standardizing audio format, normalizing volume, and trimming silences.
+Users who clone this repository may consider a [partial or shallow clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/) since the working directory contains roughly 40 GB (and there may be large artifacts in the commit history).
+See also the [Unified Multilingual Dataset of Emotional Human Utterances](https://github.com/michen00/unified_multilingual_dataset_of_emotional_human_utterances), which unifies these datasets by standardizing audio format, normalizing volume, and trimming silences.

 Inquiries may be directed to Michael.Chen.0@gmail.com.